Project-Sylos/Spectra/README.md

 ## Development Setup

-Spectra relies on Go's SQLite bindings, so setup is lightweight:
+Spectra uses BoltDB, a pure Go embedded database, so setup is lightweight:

 1. Install Go 1.24.2 or later.
 2. Clone the repository and run `go mod tidy` to pull dependencies.